StevenLeRoux/TimeSeries_Format_Specification/README.md

 This proposal does not intend to be backward compliant with all existing tools, since some of them present missing capabilities or don't provide an extensible format.

+This proposal covers only the representation of TimeSeries, which is mainly useful for emitters and restitution.
+It does not cover the data stucture used to implement a TS storage service.

 Current metrics solutions
 =========================